Political Science (POLIT)

 The course examines the relationship between the politics of climate change and environmental security.
 Students will examine a wide range of environmental security issues and will assess the effectiveness of efforts to resolve these issues.
 (Formerly 3700:417)

-POLIT:418 Weapons of Mass Destruction (3 Credits)
+POLIT 418 Weapons of Mass Destruction (3 Units)

 An exploration of the development and proliferation of weapons of mass destruction and their use and potential use by nation states, extremist groups, and/or wayward individuals.
 Weapons categories explored include: biological, chemical, nuclear, radiological, cyber, and future threats.
 (Formerly 3700:418)